 The Walled Garden

 This restored Victorian Garden is “A real hidden gem”, at least this is how it is touted by the local tourist board.
 But it is definitely worth a walk around if you like gardens, and flowers, and there’s a fancy fountain smack in the middle.
 My mum likes it.
 The Walled Garden also connects to the back of Castle Park, so you really don’t need to go far out of your way to find it.
 However, it is a seasonal attraction in Bangor, because the UK is pretty much dead for half the year, meaning it only opens for the bloom in Spring through until the end of Summer.
 Next to the Walled Garden, you will also find Bangor Aurora Aquatic & Leisure Complex (the swimming pool) if you fancy a swim on your visit to Bangor (for some odd reason), as well as the rather retro looking Omniplex cinemas which is also found nearby.
 They’re just there if you need them.
+Here for a full bit on the walled garden.

 Following a slight detour from Main Street (following Hamilton Road), Ward Park is more like your traditional town centre park, with ponds, and ducks, and people feeding ducks.
 And there’s even aviaries with more exotic birds.
 And I’ll be lazy here, with a copy/paste from the Discover NI website; “Ward Park covers an area of 37 acres and among its attractions are a children’s playground, all-weather hockey pitches, cricket pitch, bowling greens, putting green and tennis courts”.
 Other notable attractions include the War Memorial monument and a U-Boat gun which is great for swinging upside down from.
 Fun fact.
 A good few years back (2005), some drunken louts broke into the bird cages and slaughtered 24 banty hens and a peacock.
 So the local media obviously tracked down the otherwise elusive ‘Councillor Dianna Peacock’ to report on it.